CormacMcCarthy/Latin-101/reading3.md

 5. What are the person, number, tense, mood, and voice of collecti sunt (line 2)?
 Collecti sunt is 3rd person, plural,
 6. What type of clause is cum id Troianī vidērunt (lines 4-5) and what part of speech is cum?
+This clause is a temporal clause and cum is a temporal conjunction.
 7. What case is ei in line 6 and what function does it play in the sentence?

 8. What irregular verb does exierunt (line 7) come from?
+The irregular verb exierunt comes from exeo.

 **B. Translate the passage.**